edinburgh-napier/set09121/lectures/lecture14.md

 - This leads to an algorithmic complexity of $\mathcal{O}(\lvert V \rvert^2)$.
 - So we need a better technique that tries to find our destination node.

 ---

+# Dijkstra for many entities going to the same place

+- What if all your agents are only pathing to a single location?
+	- E.g. enemies swarming the player
+- If so, then you can precalculate it and have hundreds of agents!
+- Precalculate the costs to the goal(s) using Dijkstra from any point in the map
+    - E.g. goal is player position
+- When calculating the path, for each agent:
+    - Look at cost at current position
+    - Look at costs at neighbouring positions
+    - Pick the neighbour position with lower cost
+- Not needed for this module, but it's food for thought!

+---